tradichel/2sl-jobexecframework/README.md

 # 2sl-jobexecframework
 2nd Sight Lab (2sl) Job Execution Framework

+# Benefits of this framework

+* An organization can have an approved set of templates that can be used to deploy resources to help prevent misconfigurations.
+* AWS users can quickly configure new jobs without requiring additional approval if they are using defined templates.
+* Organizations can enforce segregation of duties allowing only certain people to run certain jobs or change certain code.
+* The framework enforces a naming convention for CloudFormation stacks, session names in CloudTrail and other resources.
+* A standard naming convention simplifies policy enforcement, auditing, and security incident response.

+# How it works
-This is the core engine that runs jobs.
-The jobs are created in separate repositories so anyone can create a new job without altering this code.
+This repository contains the core engine that runs jobs.
+Containers that run jobs leverage this framework for core execution tasks.

+The job-specific code exists in separate repositories so anyone can create a new job without altering this core code.

 For example, see these two repositories which have jobs that use this core code: